missreems/project-01/README.md

 <!-- Short description about motivation behind the creation and maintenance of the project. -->
 <!-- why this project matters -->
 ## Motivation
-Since this project was my first using a coding language, I decided to create a game that I would enjoy.
-I wanted to create a game that would have some of the basics of Space Invaders, but also add my own ideas to.
-The pixel art in Space Invaders really made me want to create a similar version, however I wanted to replace the sci-fi theme of the game and make it work for sprites that looked quite cute!
+Since this is my first project whilst learning to code, I decided to create a game that I would enjoy.
+I decided to create a game containing some of the basics of Space Invaders, but also add my own ideas to.
+The pixel art in Space Invaders influenced me want to create a similar game, however I wanted to use a different theme to the classic.

 # Table of Contents